miladxandi/Simplist/UnitTestings/README.md

 Yes at the end of phpunit we **add .phar**

-8. Now make sure you have added your php to PATH in Environment Variables To do this on Windows 10 and Windows 8
+8.Now make sure you have added your php to PATH in Environment Variables To do this on Windows 10 and Windows 8

     8a.
 In Search, search for and then select: System (Control Panel)